eleanorhealth/pair-programming-exercise/stories/1-count-unread-messages.md

 ## Feature Requirements

-1. Method `countUnreadMessages` always returns -1.
-Implement logic so that it returns a number indicating how many messages are unread.
+1. Implement logic in `countUnreadMessages` so that it returns a number indicating how many messages are unread.